Hillgo123/Slasher/README.md

 # Slasher
 Hi my name is Leo Bergqvist and this was my very first attempt at making a game with pygame.
-The game is unfinished but is planned to be a highscore based slasher game.
+The game is unfinished but was planned to be a highscore based slasher game.
-Worked on in first grade (high school) 2021/2022.
+I worked on this project in first grade (high school) 2021/2022.